- Energy-efficient living

 After a home assessment you should receive a tailored report advising the most effective changes for your home.
 The recommendations may contain a range of practical recommendations including:

-- things you can do to save energy and water without spending any money, like taking shorter showers and switching off unused appliances at the power point
+- no-cost actions like taking shorter showers and switching off unused appliances at the power point

 - small and cheap solutions like draught-proofing your home or installing water flow regulators and aerators to your taps or showerheads

-- bigger investment options like installing insulation, rainwater tanks or a greywater system.
+- bigger investment options like installing insulation, solar PV panels and rainwater tanks.

 Once you receive your report, make time with your assessor to go through the recommendations so you can ask any questions and get advice about your options for tackling the issues identified.